TritonDataCenter/manta-muskie/README.md

    instances that you're testing with.
 The SDC and Manta variables should refer to the same user account, and they should both refer to the ssh key stored in
    $HOME/.ssh/id\_rsa.pub mentioned above.
-4. Before running the tests, you must set the MUSKIE\_SALT, MUSKIE\_KEY, and MUSKIE\_IV environment variables to the same values being used for the muskie instances in your existing Manta installation.
+4. Before running the tests, you must set the `MUSKIE_SALT`, `MUSKIE_KEY`, and `MUSKIE_IV` environment variables to the same values being used for the muskie instances in your existing Manta installation.
 You can find these values in SAPI, using: